-- Traffic Calming including speed bumps/humps/ tables, traffic diverters, medians, islands, and other barriers - Marked crossings at main intersections and midblock locations where crossing activity is noted. - Signals including advanced pedestrian signals, count-downs, and audible beacons can all facilitate safer road crossings.
-Pedestrian bridges can be used where vehicle traffic volumes dictate a grade separated crosswalk. - Sidewalks that are connected, well-maintained, wide, flat, and separated from traffic are the most welcomina. - Bicycles can be accommodated through installation of bike lanes, multiple-use pathways, paved and/or wider road shoulders, and shared lane markings.
+- Traffic Calming including speed bumps/ humps/tables, traffic diverters, medians, islands, and other barriers - Marked crossings at main intersections and mid-block locations where crossing activity is noted. - Signals including advanced pedestrian signals, count-downs, and audible beacons can all facilitate safer road crossings.
+Pedestrian bridges can be used where vehicle traffic volumes dictate a grade separated crosswalk. - Sidewalks that are connected, wellmaintained, wide, flat, and separated from traffic are the most welcoming. - Bicycles can be accommodated through installation of bike lanes, multiple-use pathways, paved and/or wider road

-For more information on non-motorized transportation principles, see the Mobility chapter on page xx.
+For more information on non-motorized transportation principles, see the Mobility chapter